Shadowjumper3000/Shadowjumper3000/README.md

 # Shadowjumper3000
+## Education
-- currently studying ComputerScience and ArtificialIntelligence.
+- currently studying Computer Science and Artificial Intelligence
-- interested in Ai and coding, go figure.
-Aswell as Airsoft, Gym and VideoGames.
+## Interests
+- Airsoft, Coding, Cooking aswell as Reading
+## Projects
-- Currently just uploading my own projects on this Personal Account.
+- Will just be working on my own Projects on this account
+- Small Algorithms for games, etc... will be Public use.
+- Larger Scale Projects will be private.